Walpole Players present “Grumpy Old Men, The Musical” - The Vermont Journal & The Shopper

-WALPOLE, N.H. – This May, The Walpole Players will bring “Grumpy Old Men, The Musical” – set in chilly Wabasha, Minnesota – to the Walpole Town Hall.
-Loaded with heartwarming humor and unexpected energy, “Grumpy Old Men, The Musical” is an unforgettable show that will remind viewers that “life is all about livin!”
+WALPOLE, N.H. – This May, The Walpole Players will bring “Grumpy Old Men, The Musical” – set in chilly Wabasha, Minn. – to the Walpole Town Hall.
+Loaded with heartwarming humor and unexpected energy, “Grumpy Old Men, The Musical” is an unforgettable show that will remind viewers that “life is all about livin’!”
 This is a show you won’t want to miss.

 The large cast includes Walpole Players Jim Baucom, Becky Pearson, Judy Epstein, Chuck Lessard, Ben Robison, Travis Gay, Rebecca Robison, Tom Winmill, Sarah Manning, Jenny Plante, and Meg Kupiec.
 They are joined by some talented members of Small Pond Productions in Marlborough: Rene Doyle, PJ Cooke, Dave Chase, Cassie Schmitt, Ray Mahoney, Rob Gray, Kevin Royce, and Traci Booth.